nez-peg/nez-peg.github.io/index.md

 * Runtime technology
   * Packrat parsing with sliding window
   * Grammar optimizers
 * Applications
   * Programming languages
   * Big "Text" Data Analysis
 * More importantly
   * Simple and (perhaps) easy to start now

-By the way, the name "Nez" comes from "Nezumi", a mouse in Japanese.
-This is a hommage to Packrat and Rats!.
+> The name "Nez" comes from "Nezumi", a mouse in Japanese.
+This is a hommage to packrat parsing and Rats!.

 ## What is Open Grammar?

+(TBA)

+## Bugs, Forums, Mailing Lists

+If you have found a bug, we appreciate that you report it [here](https://github.com/nez-peg/nez/issues).
+Also, there will be the nez-users google group available if you have any questions!

+## Authors

+* Kimio Kuramitsu (Yokohama National University)